 For a new washer or dryer, you are going to need a permit from the New York City Department of Buildings.
 A licensed plumber has to do the work.

-This is a nice option if your square footage is constrained.
+This is an excellent option if your square footage is constrained.
 Another option is to repurpose space for the units, although this works best if you are not concerned about using the square footage for this purpose.
 One suggestion is to use extra closet space.

 Buying a washer and dryer does not come cheap, however.
 The cost of new plumbing and electrical can cost several thousand dollars.
 The machines’ prices vary, depending on the model and which features you desire.

 However, if you own the unit, this likely adds value.
 One expert estimates a 5% boost to your resale value.
-Additionally, you have a distinguishing selling point.
-Of course, you also benefit from the convenience of having your own washer and dryer.
+Additionally, you have a different selling point.
+Of course, you also benefit from the convenience of having your washer and dryer.